danpeirce/xpress-pic18f46k42/README.md

     * Anything received on the boards USB was echoed back
 * echo.and.printf
     * As above but adds initial message using printf()
-	* the printf is dicrected to UART2 which is connected to the USB
+	* the printf is directed to UART2 which is connected to the USB
 * echo.copy.uart1
     * as above but everything echoed back to USB is also echoed to UART1 TX
 	* This is a very simple change.
 Just starting to explore the use of two UARTs
 * echo.copy.uart1.newline
-    * as above but newline character added to carage returns
+    * as above but newline character added to carriage returns
 	* new section below on PuTTY issues (limitations on USB to serial bridge of Xpress board)
 * timingtest1
     * as above but added digital outputs for timing tests
     * Section added below with more detail
+* clock48MHz
+    * as above but changed internal clock to 48 MHz
+	* changed uart1 baud rate to 115200.
+	* section added below with more detail

 ### timingtest1 tag